Smithay/book/src/client/sctk/drawing.md

 several different buffers to the same file, avoiding the need to open many file descriptors (file descriptor leaks are a real thing!).

-When a buffer has been attached to a surface ans submitted to the compositor, its associated pixel array should no longer be changed until it has finished reading it, or graphical glitches may occur.
+When a buffer has been attached to a surface and submitted to the compositor, its associated pixel array should no longer be changed until it has finished reading it, or graphical glitches may occur.
 As a result, clients are encouraged to do double-buffering: maintaining two shared memory files, and drawing to one while the other is in use by the server.